midcontract/contracts/docs/src/src/interfaces/IEscrowMilestone.sol/interface.IEscrowMilestone.md

 ```

 ### Escrow__InvalidMilestoneId
-Error for when an invalid milestone ID is provided to a function expecting a valid existing milestone
+Thrown when an invalid milestone ID is provided to a function expecting a valid existing milestone
 ID.